 Going on a well-deserved holiday (especially we all do after the horrors of 2020) is something that Aussies love doing.
+Here are some top tips on travelling with pets.
 We all enjoy getting out on the open road and taking the car for a long trip or hop on a plane and arrive in no time at all!
 However, if you want to take your pets along, and who wouldn’t, then you’ll need to do some planning before you leave.

 Travelling with your pet in the car

 Cars are brilliant for short trips.
 If you’re travelling with your pet then try to keep trips down to no longer than an hour at a time, especially if they’re young.
 Dogs can become car sick due to the motion of the vehicle.
 Watch out for your dog becoming uncomfortable and looking to escape.
 If they start looking a little unusual, you’ll need to pull over and let them out for a break.
-There are several products on the market that help dogs to relax during a car journey, if you’d like to use these you should follow the instructions carefully.
+There are several products on the market that help dogs to relax while travelling on a car trip.
+If you’d like to use these you should follow the instructions carefully.
 In some cases, you’ll need to treat them a few hours before you’re scheduled to leave.

 Ideally, all animals that ride in your car need to be restrained.
 For cats this means a suitable travelling case, and for dogs they need a harness, and an appropriate car seat belt attachment.
 When you’re driving the animal needs to be kept from distracting the driver.
 Fines for an unrestrained animal can be quite excessive, and an unwanted part of your holiday.
 Luckily if you do forget a restraint, then most pet stores will be able to supply you with the appropriate gear.
 If you’re travelling interstate, then it’s best to check what the laws are in each state.